 Solution 2: Automated Hash Validation

-Manual approvals are great for signatures needed infrequently (e.g., quarterly production releases) but they don’t scale well when the number of required signatures increases significantly (e.g., in the CI/CD pipeline).
-A high volume of signatures demands a scalable solution that can still ensure top-notch security.
+Manual code signing approvals are great for signatures needed infrequently (e.g., quarterly production releases) but they don’t scale well when the number of required code signatures increases significantly (e.g., in the CI/CD pipeline).
+A high volume of code signatures demands a scalable solution that can still ensure top-notch security.
 As with many solutions in a DevOps environment, automation is the name of the game.

 GaraSign, Garantir’s flagship product, was designed with a client-side hashing architecture for superior performance as well as automated hash validation for increased security.
 As the following sections will make clear, automated hash validation is an effective technique for improving both the speed and security of code signing.